HannaMao/hannamao.github.io/_pages/about.md

 Recent News
 ======
 * Sept.
-2019: I was invited as panelist to the Internship Panel of CSCE 181 at Texas A&M University.
+2019: I was invited as panelist to the CSCE 181 Internship Panel at Texas A&M University.
 * Aug.
 2019: I finished my internship at Pinterest on Shopping Ads Quality team.